robijnvh/robijnvh/README.md

 ### Hi!
-I'm Robijn a Software Engineering student from Amsterdam
+I'm Robijn a developer from Amsterdam

-- 📖 I'm studying at Codam Coding College.
+- 📖 I studied at Codam Coding College, graduated July 2022.
-- 🔭 I’m currently working on ft_transcendence (coding a simple interactive pong website).
+- 🔭 I’m currently a frontend developer at Foleon.
-- 🌱 I’m looking for an internship!
 - 💬 Ask me about anything!